Curry: Warriors maintain focus while Durant recovers - News 12 Now

 No doubt, losing their big man is a huge blow for the Warriors.
 They became the earliest team in NBA history to clinch a playoff spot when they beat Brooklyn on Saturday and are trying to lock down the No. 1 seed in the Western Conference.

-But it’s not like they haven’t won in a huge way without Durant.
-They captured the NBA championship two years ago and then set a league record with 73 victories on the way to their second straight finals last season, before signing the 2013-14 MVP to a two-year deal.
+But it’s not as if they haven’t won in a huge way without Durant.
+They captured the NBA championship two years ago and then set a league record with 73 victories on the way to their second straight finals last season, before signing the 2014 MVP to a two-year deal.

 “It’s not the end of the world,” Green said.
 “We’ve still got to go out and win basketball games. … Home court in the playoffs, of course that’s the goal.”